-Figure 2-1: Schematic combined loading [6] for unstiffened plate (left) and stiffened panel (right) 14 Figure 2-2: The four PULS elements 15 Figure 2-3: Illustration of a stiffened panel with a Hungry-horse (HH) initial imperfect tion 18 Figure 2-4: Mechanical properties of selected carbon steel materials 18 Figure 2-5: The strain-stress data of the baseline steel and the evaluated material Figure 3-1: Illustration of the loading case for the deck model 20 Figure 3-2: The mesh size after the convergence analysis 21 Figure 3-3: First local buckling eigenmode from linearized FEA (left) and PLILS (right -) under the in-plane loads from the longitudinal X-direction 22 Figure 3-4: First local buckling eigenmode from linearized FEA (left) and PULS (right -) under the in-plane loads from the transverse Y-direction 22 Figure 3-5: Non-linear FEA - Loading capacity under the in-plane loads from the X- direction 23 Figure 3-6: Non-linear FEA - Loading capacity under the in-plane loads from the Y- 0 direction 23 Figure 3-7: Geometry model of the multi-bayed panel model 24 Figure 3-8: HH initial imperfection (Scale factor $= 100$) of the multi-bayed panel mod el. - 8 26 Figure 3-9:Example input file for the HH initial imperfection of the multi-bayed panel 1 model 27 Figure 3-10: Non-linear buckling analysis in ANSYS when the HH imperfection is incorporated.
-27 Figure 3-11: ANSYS Mechanical interface for importing the HH deflections 28 Figure 3-12: ANSYS Mechanical interface for importing the HH deflection - large defection option 28 Figure 3-13: Overall buckling of the multi-bayed model from the non-linear FEA 29 Figure 3-14: The deformation of the longitudinals when the overall buckling of the mu ultibayed model occurs 29 Figure 3-15: Creating script for parameterized FE modeling in SpaceClaim 31 Figure 3-16: Example parameters of the multi-bayed model 31 Figure 3-17: Example of creating parameters in the SpaceClaim Script.
-32 Figure 3-18: Example of parameterization in ANSYS Workbench 32 Figure 3-19: Example of the selection of output parameter in ANSYS Workbench 32 Figure 3-20: Example of generation of the Design Point in ANSYS Workbench 33 Figure 3-21: Example of an optimization procedure 34 Figure 3-22: Example of the optimized design candidates 35 Figure 3-23: Geometry of the EHSS design of the multi-bayed panel 36 Figure 3-24: Buckling mode of the EHSS design of the multi-bayed panel.
-36 Figure 3-25: The local FE model for fatigue assessment 39 Figure 3-26: The fatigue-critical location of the baseline models.
-39 Figure 3-27: The typical SN curves for base materials in air [12] 40 Figure 4-1.
-Typical car-deck panel 42 Figure 4-2.
-Dimension and main parameters of the car-deck panel 43
+Figure 2-1: Schematic combined loading [6] for unstiffened plate (left) and stiffened 14 panel (right) Figure 2-2: The four PULS elements [8] Figure 2-3: Illustration of a stiffened panel with a Hungry-horse (HH) initial imperfect rigure 2-3.
+Indstration of a surferied parter with a ridingry-noise (111) initial imperfect Figure 2-4: Mechanical properties of selected carbon steel materials Figure 2-5: The strain-stress data of the baseline steel and the evaluated material Figure 3-1: Illustration of the loading case for the deck model Figure 3-2: The mesh size after the convergence analysis Figure 3-3: First local buckling eigenmode from linearized FEA (left) and PULS (right) under the in-plane loads from the longitudinal X-direction Figure 3-4: First local buckling eigenmode from linearized FEA (left) and PULS (right) ) under the in-plane loads from the transverse Y-direction .22 Figure 3-5: Non-linear FEA - Loading capacity under the in-plane loads from the X- direction .23 Figure 3-6: Non-linear FEA - Loading capacity under the in-plane loads from the Y- direction .23 Figure 3-7: Geometry model of the multi-bayed panel model .24 Figure 3-8: HH initial imperfection (Scale factor = 100) of the multi-bayed panel mode Figure 3-9:Example input file for the HH initial imperfection of the multi-bayed panel [ model .27 Figure 3-10: Non-linear buckling analysis in ANSYS when the HH imperfection is incorporated.
+Figure 3-11: ANSYS Mechanical interface for importing the HH deflections .28 Figure 3-12: ANSYS Mechanical interface for importing the HH deflection - large defection option.
+Figure 3-13: Overall buckling of the multi-bayed model from the non-linear FEA Figure 3-14: The deformation of the longitudinals when the overall buckling of the mu bayed model occurs.
+Figure 3-15: Creating script for parameterized FE modeling in SpaceClaim.
+Figure 3-16: Example parameters of the multi-bayed model Figure 3-17: Example of creating parameters in the SpaceClaim Script.
+Figure 3-18: Example of parameterization in ANSYS Workbench Figure 3-19: Example of the selection of output parameter in ANSYS Workbench Figure 3-20: Example of generation of the Design Point in ANSYS Workbench Figure 3-21: Example of an optimization procedure Figure 3-22: Example of the optimized design candidates Figure 3-23: Geometry of the EHSS design of the multi-bayed panel Figure 3-24: Buckling mode of the EHSS design of the multi-bayed panel.
+Figure 3-25: The local FE model for fatigue assessment.
+Figure 3-26: The fatigue-critical location of the baseline models.
+Figure 3-27: The typical SN curves for base materials in air [12] Figure 4-1.
+Typical car-deck panel Figure 4-2.
+Dimension and main parameters of the car-deck panel .43